-To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 83.

-- 3 From the Roles and Tasks menu, click eDirectory Administration > Modify Object. - 4 Browse to and click on the Server Certificate object you want to modify. - 5 Click OK. - 6 Click Trusted Root Certificate or Public Key Certificate. - 7 Click Revoke.
+To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 87. - 3 From the Roles and Tasks menu, click Directory Administration > Modify Object. - 4 Browse to and click on the Server Certificate object you want to modify. - 5 Click OK. - 6 Click the Certificates tab. - 7 Click Trusted Root Certificate or Public Key Certificate.